 Dogs suffer from two types of pain: acute and chronic.
-Acute pain causes clear and easily recognizable physical reactions and changes, whereas changes caused by chronic pain are small and they develop slowly over time.
-That is why they are more difficult to notice.
+Acute pain causes clear and easily recognizable physical reactions and changes.
+In contrast, changes caused by chronic pain are small and they develop slowly over time.
+As a result, they are more difficult to notice.

 How to tell if your dog is in pain

 It is a common misconception that a quiet dog is not in pain.
 However, chronic pain does not cause dogs to make sounds like acute, sudden pain does.
 In addition, some dogs are bred to ignore pain when working.

 Chronic pain is highly individual.
 But, when we observe dog’s behavior systematically, we can identify changes caused by pain in spite of individual differences.